Table of Contents

 Key Takeaways

-What Is Market Data in Cryptocurrency
+What Is Crypto Market Data?

-Market data is a set of key indicators that show the current state of a cryptocurrency - its price, market capitalization, trading volume, circulating supply, and broader market metrics.
+Market data also includes additional indicators - such as circulating supply, liquidity levels, and broader market signals - which help you understand how active and healthy a crypto asset is.
 In simple terms, it’s the “pulse” of a coin.
-Today, the total crypto market capitalization is around $3.6 trillion, and Bitcoin accounts for about $2.1 trillion of that.
-In other words, nearly two-thirds of the entire market are centered around BTC - a strong signal of its dominance.
+As of November 2025, the total crypto market capitalization is around $3.6 trillion, and Bitcoin accounts for about $2.1 trillion of that.
+In other words, nearly two-thirds of the entire market is centered around BTC - a strong signal of its dominance.

-Why Market Data Matters: How Metrics Help Evaluate Crypto Assets?
+Why Market Data Matters: How Metrics Help Evaluate Crypto Assets

 How Market Data Helps You Assess Crypto Risks